 Registration

 Obtaining medical registration and a visa generally takes 6-9 months from start to finish and is done after you secure a suitable job offer.
 Our experienced UK based Registration Team will work closely with you to obtain these, helping you make a smooth transition into your new role in Australia.

 How does it work?

 Stage 1: The Australian Medical Council (AMC) conduct an administrative check, prior to forwarding your application to either the Royal Australian College of General Practitioners (RACGP) or the Australian College of Remote and Rural Medicine (ACRRM).

 Stage 2: The College assess comparability, either by looking at qualifications, or in some cases asking you to sit a FICPI (Fitness for Intended Clinical Practice Interview).

 Stage 3: The Australian Health Practitioners Registration Authority (AHPRA) will approve your registration, taking into consideration your college outcome and also checking you meet the required English Language standards and are able to supply ten years of Certificates of Good Standing.

-Stage 4: We'll help you with obtaining a 457 work visa (more info on page 8).
-Stage 5: You'll need a Medicare Provider Number to refer patients and order diagnostics This can be applied for once you are in Australia and may take up to 28 days to be issued.
+Stage 4: We'll help you with obtaining a TSS-482 work visa (more info on page 9).

+Stage 5: You'll need a Medicare Provider Number to refer patients and order diagnostics.
+This can be applied for once you are in Australia and may take up to 28 days to be issued (meaning you won't be able to start work straight away, unless you go to Western Australia where you can apply for this before you arrive).

-Are my GP Qualifications recognised in Australia?
-The Specialist Pathway Program (SPP) provides a pathway to Fellowship of the RACGP for internationally trained GPs, who will be deemed to be either Fully Comparable or Partially Comparable.
-Fully Comparable (Category 1) GPs are considered directly comparable to Australian trained GPs and require no further exams, training or supervision to obtain Fellowship.
+Are my GP qualifications recognised in Australia?

+The Specialist Recognition Program (SRP) provides a pathway to Fellowship of the RACGP for internationally trained GPs, who will be deemed to be either Substantially Comparable or Partially Comparable.

+Substantially Comparable (VR) GPs are considered directly comparable to Australian trained GPs and require no further exams, training or supervision to obtain Fellowship.
 These GPs are able to claim the highest Medicare rebates.

-Partially Comparable (Category 2) GPs will undertake either further training or supervised assessment before applying for Fellowship.
+Partially Comparable (Non-VR) GPs will undertake either further training or supervised assessment before applying for Fellowship.
 However, this is not as daunting as it sounds and we work with many Category 2 GPs.

-An alternative pathway to registration which suits some GPs better, depending upon their experience and qualifications, is to apply for Fellowship of the Australian College of Rural and Remote Medicine (ACRRM), which is also vocationally recognised under Medicare.
+An alternate pathway to registration which suits some GPs better, depending upon their experience and qualifications, is to apply for Fellowship of the Australian College of Rural and Remote Medicine (ACRRM), which is also vocationally recognised under Medicare.

 What is District of Workforce Shortage and what does it mean for me?

 Usually to get a Provider number you will have to practice in a District of Workforce Shortage (DWS).
 This system is used by the Australian Government to achieve an equitable distribution of medical services across Australia, however it's a far cry from the jobs in the outback that put some GPs off when they hear this term.
 There certainly are a range of rural positions but you'll also find DWS areas in the outer suburbs of major cities, smaller regional cities and lively coastal towns.
 For those who want to live an urban lifestyle, there are DWS areas within an hour of most major cities.
 After 10 years of practice (fewer if you work in a very rural area) this restriction will be lifted and you will be able to practice anywhere you choose.

 "Everyone at the practice is very nice and the work pressure is much less compared to the UK.
 I cycle to work and love it!

 The weather is amazing and the sunsets are in a league of their own" - Dr Otto Olivier, GP, Perth